joshuafarrell/smart-brewed-testing/README.md

 We needed a way to bridge our automated tests with manual testing that occurs through Gurock's TestRail.

-This setups a spring service that TestRail then talks to through a custom ui-script added to the test run dashboard.
+This sets up a spring service that TestRail then talks to through a custom ui-script added to the test run dashboard.
 A user can mix together manual and automated tests to create a run, click a button and continue to work while this service runs the automated tests and updates the associated statuses in TestRail.